It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 First five ingredients (Turkey Fare): Turkey, Eggs, Brown Rice, Carrots, Spinach

-Nom Nom is a gourmet dog food delivery service that provides fresh meals that have been custom made for your dog's dietary needs.
-You simply give Nom Nom your dog's breed, age, weight, and activity level, and they will provide you with a quote.
+Nom Nom is a gourmet dog food delivery service that provides gently cooked meals that have been custom made for your dog's dietary needs.
+You simply give them your pet's breed, age, weight, and activity level, and they will provide you with a quote.

 This means they will give you a specific portion of food to feed your dog at every meal.
 For convenience and ease of mind, Nom Nom can't be beaten.